CDP vs CRM vs DMP

 You’re probably familiar with CRM (Customer Relationship Management) and DMP (Data Management Platform) solutions and have probably used a variety of them over the years.
 A CDP takes the basic premise of both solutions and moves it firmly into the 21st century.

 While a CDP has elements of both DMP and CRM solutions, it has vastly greater potential as a tool for targeting existing and prospective customers.

 Click here to find out more about the differences between DMPs, CRMs and CDPs.

 In its purest form a customer data platform collates and sorts data that’s collected from a variety of sources:

-- First-party data – data gathered directly from your data collection efforts.
-That might be data you’ve gleaned directly from a purchase or a newsletter sign-up, for example.
+- First-party data – data gathered directly from your own data collection efforts.
+That might be data you’ve gleaned directly from a purchase or from a newsletter sign-up, for example.